Stunned By The Silence

 •April 14, 2009 • Leave a Comment

 This Is The Thing that is rocking my world right now (the song, not the video).
 I can’t explain it—just is: over and over and over.
+Sorry it’s not working on YouTube anymore.
+It works again, but with an annoying commercial, courtesy of DailyMotion:

 Until I saw the last episode of Lie To Me, I’d never heard of Fink before (glad I watch tv!).